 This step will determine which specific pieces of data you are trying to capture about your users as they proceed through a registration flow.

-*Note: any custom data that you would like to capture must be submittable by that user as they proceed through your registration flow.
+*Note: any data that you would like to capture must be submittable by that user as they proceed through your registration flow.
 For example, if you are trying to capture a user's occupation as they complete an event registration, the reg flow for that event must contain a field where the registrant can enter their occupation.

 Upon arriving at this step, you will see that Feathr automatically lists four default fields for data capture: Name, Email, Companies, and Occupation.